 - Search engines have been known to drop all mobile rankings when mobile redirects are not set up properly.

 - Test to see if your site is mobile-friendly by going to: www.google.com/webmasters/tools/mobile-friendly/

 - Evaluate your old site to see if Robots.txt is present.
 Robots.txt is a standard used by the website to communicate with web crawlers and other web robots.
 It tells them which areas of the website should not be scanned.

 - Go to: yoururl.com/robots.txt

-- If Robots.txt is present, compare to the new site and make sure it is still appropriate to use.
+- If Robots.txt is present, compare it to the new site and make sure it is still appropriate to use.

 - Disallow everything first because your website may look like duplicate content.
 When the site goes live, then allow it.

 14. No Index, No Follow Tags

 - Keep your website hidden from the public and search engines until launch time.

 - Use no index and no follow tags on all development sites.

 - A duplicate site can be indexed if not used.

 - Robots.txt is ideal for blocking and indexing.